honeycombio/honeycomb-opentelemetry-dotnet/RELEASING.md

 4. Tag the merged commit with the new version (e.g. `v0.10.0-alpha`)
 5. Push the tag upstream (this will kick off the release pipeline in CI)
 6. Once the CI is done, publish the GitHub draft release as pre-release through GitHub UI
-7. Update public docs with the new version